-'Powerful new mandate': UK's Johnson retains seat, inch closer to Brexit election victory
+UK's Boris Johnson wins parliamentary majority

 Johnson did not mention the exit poll as he thanked voters in a tweet.
 “Thank you to everyone across our great country who voted, who volunteered, who stood as candidate,” he said.
 “We live in the greatest democracy in the world.”

-The prospect of Brexit finally happening more than three years after Britons narrowly voted to leave the EU marks a momentous shift for both the U.K. and the bloc.
+The prospect of Brexit finally happening more than three years after Britons narrowly voted to leave the EU marks a momentous shift for both the UK and the bloc.
 No country has ever left the union, which was created in the decades after World War II to bring unity to a shattered continent.

 But a decisive Conservative victory would also provide some relief to the EU, which has grown tired of Britain's Brexit indecision.